Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 Finally, you can use the built-in 'screen' terminal.
 However, you cannot see the commands you type in, and the responses from the Duet are not formatted nicely on the screen.
 If you want to use 'screen', do this:

 Run `screen /dev/ttyACM0 115200`.
 (Replace "ttyACM0" with the port name if it's different.)
-You should see a blank screen, but see note on Duet 2 WiFi below.
+You should see a blank screen, but see note on Duets with WiFi below.

 ![Screen Linux](/guides/getting_connected/03_connect_to_duet_lin_03.png =600x)

-> No matter which connection method you use, if you are connecting to a Duet 2 WiFi or Duet 3 Mini 5+ WiFi, you may see lots of "WiFi reported error: no known networks found" messages.
+> No matter which connection method you use, if you are connecting to a **Duet 2 WiFi** or **Duet 3 Mini 5+ WiFi**, you may see lots of "WiFi reported error: no known networks found" messages.
 Don't worry, that's normal, and it means that the Duet is working!
 {.is-info}

 # 4 Check your Firmware Version